deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 You can transfer or duplicate your chat profile to another device, either by a QR code scan or by exporting it to a file and then importing and using it on any other device.
-Chat profiles are literally "in your hand" and are not stored on any central server, also not in encrypted or PIN-protected form.
+Chat profiles are literally "in your hand" and stored on your device(s).
+No chat profile data is stored on any server, also not in encrypted or PIN-protected form.
+Chat profiles use servers only for end-to-end encrypted message transport.

 ## Are we turning our back on classic e-mail?